raccoongang/openedx-xblock-inline-dropdown/README.md

-Inline Dropdown XBlock
+Inline Text and Dropdown XBlock
 =========================
-This XBlock provides a way to place dropdown questions inline with other text, for example, in a paragraph.
+This XBlock provides a way to place text and dropdown questions inline with other text, for example, in a paragraph.

 ![Completed Question](docs/img/submitted.png)

 Installation
 ------------
-To install the Inline Dropdown XBlock within your edX python environment, simply run this command:
+To install the Inline Text and Dropdown XBlock within your edX python environment, simply run this command:

 ```bash
 $ pip install -r requirements.txt